Boxing inequalities in Banach spaces and Riemannian manifolds: Proof of Theorem 1.3 using Theorem 1.5

-Proceeding in this way we obtain a polyhedron that we will denote by $\tilde{W}^{n+1}$.
+Proceeding in this way, we obtain a polyhedron that we will denote by $\tilde{W}^{n+1}$.
 By construction, each $n$-simplex of $\tilde{W}^{n+1}$ is incident to only two $(n+1)$-simplices, if this simplex is not in $M^n$, and to one $(n+1)$-simplex, if it is in $M^n$.
-Now we remove all simplices of dimension $\leq n$ in $\tilde{W}^{n+1}$ that are nor faces of $(n+1)$-simplices $\tilde{W}^{n+1}$.
+Now we remove all simplices of dimension $\leq n$ in $\tilde{W}^{n+1}$ that are not faces of $(n+1)$-simplices $\tilde{W}^{n+1}$.
 Denote the result by $W_1^{n+1}$.
-Finally, consider the equivalence classes of $(n+1)$-dimensional simplices in $W_1^{n+1}$, where two simplices are equivalent if they can be connected by a chain of ``flips" over $n$-dimensional simplices to a neighbouring $(n+1)$-simplex.
+Finally, consider the equivalence classes of $(n+1)$-dimensional simplices in $W_1^{n+1}$, where two simplices are equivalent if they can be connected by a chain of ``flips" over $n$-dimensional simplices to an adjacent $(n+1)$-simplex.
 Consider the unions of (closed) $(n+1)$-simplices in each of these equivalence classes.
 The boundary of the union of simplices in one of these equivalence classes will be $M^n$, and this union will be a pseudomanifold $W^{n+1}$ that we want to construct.
-Indeed, the boundary of the union of all simplices in an equivalence class must be either $M^n$ or empty, because each proper subcollection of $n$-simplices in $M^n$ has a non-empty boundary, and, therefore, cannot be a boundary of a $(n+1)$-chain. \end{proof} \forget Each dyadic cube $Q$ is contained in the unique dyadic cube $D(Q)$ with size equal to the twice the size of $Q$.
-Replace each $Q'_i$ by $D(Q_i)$, and remove all $D(Q_i)$ that are properly contained in other cubes of the sequence as well as extra copies of the same cube.
-Denote the cubes in the resulting sequence as $Q_i$.
+Indeed, the boundary of the union of all simplices in an equivalence class must be either $M^n$ or empty, because each proper subcollection of $n$-simplices in $M^n$ has a nonempty boundary and therefore cannot be a boundary of a $(n+1)$-dimensional chain.